Coordinated Substance Abuse

 Our intensive outpatient program teaches relapse preventions skills, improves communication skills, helps to heal family relationships strained by the effects of substance abuse and develops a practical skill set to deal with cravings and triggers.
-IOP provides up to 25 hours each week of individual, group and family therapy.
+IOP provides up to 15 hours per week of individual, group and family therapy.
 After completing an intensive outpatient program, clients often move to our outpatient program.

 Our outpatient program is ideal for clients who are transitioning from IOP to a lower level of care and for those with an established period of sobriety who are seeking to fortify an existing recovery plan to maintain abstinence.
 This program expands clients’ coping skills and cultivates interpersonal relationships while improving self-awareness, psychological growth and emotional well-being.
 OP includes up to seven hours each week of individual, group and family therapy.

 Designed to help clients understand and prevent relapse, this program works to identify each person’s unique triggers and help them develop the skills to combat cravings and control their response to triggers.
 This program lasts 12 weeks.